 One of the significant benefits of having an FCNR (B) account is simplifying repatriation.
 With this account, you can easily repatriate both the principal amount and the earned interest back to your home country without any issues.

-The rate of interest on FCNR accounts is affected by the conditions of the global market and is typically higher than provided in domestic deposits.
+The rate of interest on FCNR accounts is affected by the conditions of the global market and is typically higher than that provided in domestic deposits.
 This makes it an attractive investment option for people to increase returns on their foreign income.

 These are the features of an FCNR (B) account.
 Apart from this, there are also several benefits to it.
 Want to know what they are?
 Read the next section and get your answers.